 From excellent Indian food at Dishoom and Thenga Cafe to one of the best Thai restaurants in London in the form of the superlative Supawan, King's Cross has got a little bit for everyone.
 And a hell of a lot for you to enjoy no matter what your budget may be.
 Fancy getting your chops around an excellent sandwich before you head back home?
-Sons + Daughters and the esteemed Bodega Rita's will both sort you right out.
+Sons + Daughters will sort you right out.
 The fact they're just around the corner from one another in Coal Drops Yard (a development you'll find mentioned a lot in this guide on where to eat in King's Cross) means that you can get a direct comparison between the two before you Tweet out your spicy hot sanger take.

 Drinks-wise, King's Cross is also pretty sharp.
 A post-work pint at The Lightermen or a sultry date night at Chapel Down Gin Works are both great options when you've got a thirst on.
 It's also a fine area to sample some excellent wine and grailed glasses of rare vermouth.